The Lady of Shalott (William Holman Hunt): History

 The painting is based on Hunt's c.
 1857 drawing, which was engraved on wood by John Thompson and printed in the lavishly illustrated 10th edition of Tennyson's Poems, published by Edward Moxon in 1857, which also included illustrations by Dante Gabriel Rossetti, John Millais, Thomas Creswick, John Callcott Horsley, William Mulready and Clarkson Stanfield.
 Hunt's drawing and painting were based on earlier sketches, inspired by Jan van Eyck's 1434 marriage portrait, The Arnolfini Portrait.

 William Holman Hunt gave the painting to his second wife Edith in 1902.
 It was put up for auction at Christie’s in 1919, but bought in by the auction house for £3,360.
 On Edith's death, the painting was inherited by their daughter Gladys in 1931, and then by her adopted daughter Mrs. Elisabeth Burt in 1952.
-It was sold at Christie's in 1961, bought by New York collector John Nicholson for £9,975; he sold it to the Wadsworth Atheneum the same year in 1961, who made the purchase using from Ella Gallup Sumner and Mary Catlin Sumner Collection Fund; they were the wives of the brothers George Gleason Sumner and Francis Chester Sumner.
+It was sold at Christie's in 1961, bought by New York collector John Nicholson for £9,975; he sold it to the Wadsworth Atheneum the same year in 1961, who made the purchase using money from the Ella Gallup Sumner and Mary Catlin Sumner Collection Fund; they were the wives of the brothers George Gleason Sumner and Francis Chester Sumner.

 Another version

-A much smaller oil on panel version, c.
+A much smaller oil-on-panel version, c.
 1886–1905, 44.4 × 34.1 cm, was left to the Manchester Art Gallery by John Edward Yates in 1934.

-This version was preparatory study for the larger picture, and it features a number of differences.
+This version was a preparatory study for the larger picture, and it features a number of differences.
 Notably, the roundels show instead the Agony in the Garden (left) and Christ in Majesty (right).
 The frieze consists of a row of standing cherubs.